prathammehta16/Heart-Disease-Prediction/README.md

 - rest_ecg : resting electrocardiographic results

-a)Value 0: normal
+<br>a)Value 0: normal
-b)Value 1: having ST-T wave abnormality (T wave inversions and/or ST elevation or depression of > 0.05 mV) c)Value 2: showing probable or definite left ventricular hypertrophy by Estes' criteria d)thalach : maximum heart rate achieved
+<br>b)Value 1: having ST-T wave abnormality (T wave inversions and/or ST elevation or depression of > 0.05 mV)
+<br>c)Value 2: showing probable or definite left ventricular hypertrophy by Estes' criteria
+<br>d)thalach : maximum heart rate achieved

-- target : 0= less chance of heart attack 1= more chance of heart attack
+<br>- target : 0= less chance of heart attack 1= more chance of heart attack

+### EDA:
+<p> First, we saw here the datatype of the parameters using data.info() then we checked the number of duplicate records in the dataset and then removed it.Then
+  we also checked for the NULL values in the dataset using data.isnull() and then removed the NULL values.</p>